LearningCodeExamples/001_Solidity_Storage_001/README.md

 ```

-// start a local test network
-9. yarn hardhat node
+9. Start a local test network ``` yarn hardhat node ```

-// Add this code to print a list off all accounts
-// as a hardhat command [ hardhat accounts ]
 10. Create a simple Hardhat Task, Add this code to hardhat.config.js
+    Add this code to print a list off all accounts, you can then run the command ``` hardhat accounts ``` in the terminal to see the list of accounts.

 ``` javascript

 task("accounts", "Prints the list of accounts", async () => {